Wind turbine turned into compact living

 A wind turbine nacelle was turned into a tiny house, showcasing innovative reuse of materials during the Dutch Design Week 2024.

 The nacelle houses the machinery of a wind turbine, such as the rotor and generator.
-It is made of glass-fibre reinforced plastic, which is both watertight and lightweight.
+It is made of glassfibre reinforced plastic, which is both watertight and lightweight.

 Tiny house – a small home made out of the nacelle of a decommissioned wind turbine.
 Photo: Jorrit Lousberg

 The tiny house was conceived and designed by Superuse and constructed by Blade-Made and Woodwave.
 The 35 m2 habitable space retains the recognisable exterior of a wind turbine nacelle, while the interior has been redesigned to include living spaces.
-It is equipped with sustainable features, such as a heat pump and solar panels, and furnished with second-hand furniture and materials.
+It is equipped with sustainable features, such as a heat pump and solar panels, and furnished with secondhand furniture and materials.

 This project showcases the potential for repurposing wind turbine components and reducing the need for energy-intensive recycling processes.
-The tiny house was displayed at Dutch Design Week in October 2024.
+The tiny house was displayed at Dutch Design Week (DDW) in October 2024.

 More about circularity